aritraroy/PatternLockView/README.md

 [ ![Download](https://api.bintray.com/packages/aritraroy/maven/patternlockview/images/download.svg) ](https://bintray.com/aritraroy/maven/patternlockview/_latestVersion) [![API](https://img.shields.io/badge/API-14%2B-orange.svg?style=flat)](https://android-arsenal.com/api?level=14) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This library allows you to implement a pattern lock mechanism in your app **easily and quickly**.
-It is very easy to use and there are **plenty of customization options** available to change the look-and-feel of this view to match your needs.
+This library allows you to implement pattern locking mechanism in your app **easily and quickly**.
+It is very easy to use and there are **plenty of customization options** available to change the functionality and look-and-feel of this view to match your needs.

 It also **supports RxJava 2 view bindings**, so if you are a fan of reactive programming (just like me), you can get a stream of updates as the user draws the pattern.